TaylorBisset/TaylorBisset/README.md

 # Hi there, I'm Taylor Bisset 👋

 - 🎓 Honors Computer Science student passionate about programming and game development.
-- 🌱 Currently expanding skills through web development with [The Odin Project](https://www.theodinproject.com/ "High-quality coding education created by an open-source community") and CS50X/CS50G on [edX](https://www.edx.org/) with Harvard University.
+- 🌱 Currently expanding skills through web development with [The Odin Project](https://www.theodinproject.com/ "High-quality coding education created by an open-source community") <br>
+and CS50X/CS50G on [edX](https://www.edx.org/) with Harvard University.

 ## 👀 What I'm Up To
 - 💼 Majoring in Computer Science at Everett Community College.